sam-andaluri/monitoring-workshop/exercises/2-targets/README.md

 1. Find the existing target file for the compute node in `/etc/prometheus/targets` Adding a new target configuration for the app_exporter
-2. The exporter runs on `worker-node:8000`
+2. The exporter runs on `worker-node:8000` Dont forget to change worker-node to your worker node hostname name.
 3. Add the new exporter to appropriate target file.

 ## Deployment Steps

 ### On Worker Node:

 1. Copy the service file:
    ```bash